Tanya-11/UberEats-Protoype-Lab2/README.md

  Step 5.
 Install `Zookeeper` and `Apache Kafka`

  Step 6.
-Run the commands from kafka-scripts.txt file
+Run the commands from `kafka-scripts.txt` file to run zookeeper and kafka-server and create topics.

  Step 7.
 Go to `backend folder`, run `npm start`